 Arthur was 20 years old, a Machine Man – Millers.
 He was boarding at the home of Robert John Norman, 64, a Window Cleaner.

-In 1911, Ipswich, Arthur married Edith Kathleen Callagham, born September 1892, at 10, Wilberforce Street, Ipswich.
+On the 2nd December 1911, Ipswich, Arthur married Edith Kathleen Callagham, born September 1892, at 10, Wilberforce Street, Ipswich.
 They had 1 daughter:

 Ruby Olive Kathleen Anderton, born December 1912, Ipswich.